Summary: in this tutorial, you will learn how to use the SQL

 The minimum required information for creating a new table is a table name and a column name.

-table_name, must be unique.
+table_name, must be unique within the database.
 If you create a table whose name is the same as the one that already exists, the database system will issue an error.

 CREATE TABLE statement, you specify a comma-separated list of column definitions.
-Each column definition is composed of a column name, a data type, and a comma-separated list of column constraints.
+Each column definition is composed of a column name, column’s data type, a default value, and one or more column constraints.

-The data type of the column specifies which kind of data that column can store.
-The data type can be the integer, numeric, characters, date, etc.
+The data type of a column specifies the type of data that column can store.
+The data type of the column can be the numeric, characters, date, etc.

-Suppose, you have to store the training data of employees in the database with the requirement that each employee may take zero or many training courses, and each training course may be taken by zero or many employees.
+Suppose you have to store the training data of employees in the database with a requirement that each employee may take zero or many training courses, and each training course may be taken by zero or many employees.

 You looked at the current database and found no place to store this information, therefore, you decided to create new tables.